effepivi/ICP3038/Labs/Lab-05-an_image_class/README.md

 ## Next Week

 If all went well, you now have a functional class to create images.
 Next week
-- we'll add a 3rd party library (libJPEG) to load JPEG files and
+- we'll add a 3rd party library ([libjpeg-turbo](https://libjpeg-turbo.org/)) to load JPEG files and
 - start implementing the statistics methods as well as the arithmetic operators.
 - That means we'll be able to run some very basic image processing based on point operators.
-- We'll also integrate a 3rd party library (Gtest) for unit testing.
+- We'll also integrate a 3rd party library ([GTest](https://github.com/google/googletest)) for unit testing.
 - We'll generate the automatic documentation from the header file.

-Don't worry if both the libJPEG and GTest are not installed on your computer.
+Don't worry if both the libJPEG and [GTest](https://github.com/google/googletest) are not installed on your computer.
 CMake will take care of it.